Henhouse-Studio/autopop/README.md

 ## **Running**

+For running the code, you ideally need some `.csv` files to use as a type of knowledge base.
+Due to the way this code currently functions, it acts more like a datasource which gets analyzed in-chat rather than a database query system.

+Place all the files you want in `context-match/databases`.

-For running the code, just do the following:
+Then, just do the following:

 ```